 Further development of the reading skills described in Reading Techniques I with individual emphasis given to those areas requiring remediation.
-Placement based on scoring below 78 on the Accuplacer reading exam or scoring below 11.0 on the Nelson Denny Test.
 Students enrolled in 0302 must demonstrate learned proficiency receiving a grade of "C" or better in the course and by passing the exit exam.
 Students unable to demonstrate proficiency are required to re-enroll in the course the following semester.
 This course cannot be used to fulfill degree requirements.
+Students who place into RDG 0302 are unable to enroll in the following courses: BIO 1321/1121, HIS 2301, HIS 2303, HIS 2321, HIS 2322, PSY 1301, and POL 2311.